uyentran1/design-patterns/creational-patterns/builder-pattern.md

 # Builder Pattern
+This lesson discusses how complex objects can be represented and constructed without coupling the two operations.

 ## What is it?
 As the name implies, a builder pattern is used to build objects.
 Sometimes, the objects we create can be complex, made up of several sub-objects or require an elaborate construction process.
 The exercise of creating complex types can be simplified by using the builder pattern.
 A *composite* or an *aggregate* object is what a builder generally builds.